wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Having automation and alerting allows us to be quicker at implementing stop-gap measures such as rebooting servers to reclaim memory.
 Rebooting is not the ideal situation, but it buys us time to focus on root issues.

-A comprehensive set of tests in each enviornment is what makes automatic and fast deployments doable.
+A comprehensive set of tests in each environment is what makes automatic and fast deployments doable.

 But people in Operations who protect the production environment are usually skeptical.